eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678669249695/2a60fbdc-479f-4615-9fa5-ce69dfefa36a.png align="center")

-The folder becomes **INVINSIBLE**..
+The folder becomes **INVISIBLE**..
 To see the folder, use the view option in windows to see hidden items, and you can follow the process backwards to unhide the folder.

 ---

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678669579432/ef00e04a-bac9-4f4c-8415-3b36049a93b2.gif align="center")

 That brings us to the end of the article, thanks for your time.
-If you tried it out on your machine and have any questions, issues or an improvement to the code, feel free to throw them over..
+If you tried it out on your machine and have any questions, issues or an improvement to the code, feel free to throw them over in the comments section..

 Thank You.